-Following a loss in the timber products segment during the six months ended 30 June 2014 (see Note 4), the Group assessed the recoverable amount of the group of CGUs that comprise that operating segment. a on page 28
+Following a loss in the timber products segment during the six months ended 30 June 2015 (see Note 4), the Group assessed the recoverable amount of the group of CGUs that comprise that operating segment.

-IIAS 36.130(e)1
+[IAS 36.130(e)]

-The carrying amount of the CGU was determined to be higher than its recoverable amount of €960 thousand and an impairment loss of €116 thousand (six months ended 30 June 2013: nil) was recognised.
+The carrying amount of the CGU was determined to be higher than its recoverable amount of €960 thousand and an impairment loss of €116 thousand (six months ended 30 June 2014: nil) was recognised.
 The impairment loss was allocated fully to goodwill, reducing the goodwill included in the timber products segment to €960 thousand; and is included in 'cost of sales' in the condensed consolidated statement of profit or loss and OCI.